sparna-git/sparna.fr/src/en/formations/Formation SPARQL.md

 ## {{title}}

-### Objectifs de la formation
+### Training goals

-Une formation entièrement dédiée au langage SPARQL.
-Pour des équipes désireuses de se perfectionner sur ce langage et en tirer le meilleur parti.
-Les exercices sont typiquement faits directement sur les données RDF des participants pour coller au maximum aux attentes.
-Des manipulations sont également proposées sur Wikidata et DBPedia.
+A training course entirely dedicated to the SPARQL language.
+For teams wishing to perfect their knowledge of this language and get the most out of it.
+Exercises are typically carried out directly on the participants' RDF data, to meet expectations as closely as possible.
+Wikidata and DBPedia are also included.

-### Durée
+### Duration

-1,5 jours.
-Cette formation peut être adaptée sur 1 ou 2 journée.
+1.5 days.
+This training can be adapted over 1 or 2 days.

-### À qui s'adresse cette formation ?
+### Who is this training for ?

-- Les développeurs ayant besoin d'écrire des requêtes SPARQL pour interroger des données sémantiques.
+- Developers who need to write SPARQL queries to interrogate semantic data.
-- Les documentalistes familiers des problématiques "data"
+- Documentalists familiar with "data" issues.
-- Les personnes désireuses de savoir itnerroger Wikidata
+- Anyone wishing to learn how to query Wikidata.

-### Prérequis
+### Prerequisites

-- Notions de structuration des données en RDF (un rappel est fait en début de formation)
+- Notions of data structuring in RDF (a reminder is given at the start of the course).
-- Avoir déjà écrit des requêtes SQL est un plus
+- Previous experience in writing SQL queries is a plus

-### Programme de la formation
+### Program

-#### Rappels sur la structure RDF
+#### RDF structure reminder

-- Rappel du modèle de données RDF
+- RDF data model
-- Rappel de la syntaxe Turtle
+- Turtle syntax reminder

-#### Ma première requête SPARQL
+#### My first SPARQL query

-- Structure de base d'une requête SPARQL
+- Basic structure of a SPARQL query
-- Ecriture d'une première requête sur DBPedia
+- Writing your first query on DBPedia
-- La sélection à l'aide de "Basic Graph Patterns"
+- Selection using Basic Graph Patterns

-#### Comprendre les opérateurs SPARQL
+#### Understanding SPARQL operators

-- Opérateurs FILTER, OPTIONAL
+- FILTER and OPTIONAL operators
-- Fonctions de filtrage : STR, REGEX, STRSTARTS, etc.
+- Filter functions: STR, REGEX, STRSTARTS, etc.
-- Mécanisme d'assignation
+- Assignment mechanism
-- Mécanisme d'aggrégation (COUNT et GROUP BY)
+- Aggregation mechanism (COUNT and GROUP BY)

-#### Tutorial d'interrogation de Wikidata en SPARQL
+#### Wikidata SPARQL query tutorial

-- Application des opérateurs SPARQL pour interroger Wikidata
+- Using SPARQL operators to query Wikidata
-- Spécificatés de structuration des données dans Wikidata
+- Specific data structuring in Wikidata
-- Affichage spécifique des résultats de recherche SPARQL dans Wikidata
+- Specific display of SPARQL search results in Wikidata
-- Intégrer et récupérer les données de Wikidata en SPARQL
+- Integration and retrieval of Wikidata data in SPARQL

-#### Opérateurs SPARQL avancés
+#### Advanced SPARQL operators

-- Utilisation des property paths
+- Using property paths
-- Recherches par négation
+- Negation searches
-- Requêtes fédérées (SERVICE)
+- Federated queries (SERVICE)

-#### SPARQL pour la maintenance des données sémantiques
+#### SPARQL for semantic data maintenance

-- Opérations de modifications (INSERT, DELETE)
+- Modification operations (INSERT, DELETE)
-- Requêtes CONSTRUCT pour la transformation de données
+- CONSTRUCT queries for data transformation
-- Eventuellement, en fonction du triplestore de prédilection, opérateurs non-standard de recherche plein-texte ou de recherche spatiale (GeoSPARQL)
+- Possibly, depending on the triplestore of choice, non-standard full-text or spatial search operators (GeoSPARQL)

-#### Les outils SPARQL
+#### SPARQL tools

-- Transformer des données CSV, JSON, XML vers RDF à l'aide SPARQL : SPARQLAnything
+- Transform CSV, JSON and XML data into RDF using SPARQL : SPARQLAnything
-- Sparnatural : Outil de requêtage visuel en SPARQL
+- Sparnatural: Visual query tool in SPARQL

-### Adapter cette formation
+### Adapt this training

-[Contactez-nous](contact) pour adapter cette formation à votre projet.
-En particulier cette formation peut être adaptée sur la base des données existantes dans votre projet.
+[Contact us](https://sparna.fr/contact/) to adapt this course to your project.
+In particular, this course can be adapted to your project's existing data.